 Day 10 : Khare to Mera Base Camp (5,300m/17,384ft): 3-4 hours::

-In the first step of the final phase before climbing the peak, we shall today ascent to the Mera Base Camp.
+In the first step of the final phase before climbing the peak, we shall today ascend to the Mera Base Camp.
 In this increasingly strenuous trek with several boulders, rocks, and lateral moraines of the glacier, we shall reach the terminal face of the Mera Glacier where we had trained the previous day.
 We shall now equip ourselves with crampons, harnesses, mountaineering boots, and ice axes, and climb gradually ahead along a steep trail full of snow to reach the bowl-like landscape.
 We shall now climb to the Mera La Pass (5,415m) and up the ridges before descending to the Mera Base Camp to find a suitable place for camping on the side of Honku Himal Peak.
 Enjoy the breathtaking views from this pass and relish the first climbing experience in the mountains on reaching this exposed pass of Mera La.
-Climbers may have some more training if you feel that previous practice in Khare was less than sufficient.
+Climbers may have some more training if they feel that previous practice in Khare was less than sufficient.
 Overnight at Mera Base Camp in a tented camp.

 Day 11 : Mera Base Camp to High camp (5,780m/18,958ft): 4-5 hours::